 But are there any other benefits?

-But while these are nutrients that your dog needs, they are adequately supplied in any good quality commercial dog food.
+While these are nutrients that your dog needs, they are adequately supplied in any good quality commercial dog food.

 For raw fed dogs, bones are a necessary part of their diet.